nicoanadt/AgileDataPipelineProject/README.md

 docker-compose up -d
 ```

 Docker containers will start in the background.
-The Superset UI will be available in `localhost:8088`
+The Superset UI will be available in `localhost:8088`.
+It will take a while for Superset to start for the first time, especially when it creates the assets for the website.

 ### Python edge node